 How to apply first principles thinking to complex performance issues?

 I started noticing this phrase a lot in the last few months.
 It sounded like this cool concept that I was very late in learning.
-I don’t know if it was already widely used in conversations or there has been an uptick in the last few months.
+I don’t know if it was already widely used in conversations or if there has been an uptick in the last few months.
 I could mostly glean from the context of conversations what it meant.
 But I wanted to understand “first principles thinking” from first principles.

 So what is First Principles Thinking anyway?